 While attempting to connect to VisualSVN Server with a Subversion client, a user may receive the following error message:

 The error message in Subversion client is accompanied by the following error event in VisualSVN Server log:

 In most cases you may experience the issue if both the following conditions are met:

-- VisualSVN Server service is configured to run under a dedicated user account.
+- VisualSVN HTTP Service is configured to run under a dedicated user account.

 - Integrated Windows Authentication is enabled.

-The problem occurs when user authenticates against VisualSVN Server over the Negotiate (SPNEGO) authentication protocol and VisualSVN Server service account doesn't have correctly configured Service Principal Name (SPN).
-You are required to configure SPN manually if you run VisualSVN Server service under a dedicated user account.
+The problem occurs when user authenticates against VisualSVN Server over the Negotiate (SPNEGO) authentication protocol and VisualSVN HTTP Service account doesn't have correctly configured Service Principal Name (SPN).
+You are required to configure SPN manually if you run VisualSVN HTTP Service under a dedicated user account.
 For further details about SPNs please consider the Service Principal Names Microsoft TechNet article.

-You do not have to configure SPN manually if you run VisualSVN Server service under the built-in Network Service user account (it is a default settings).
+You do not have to configure SPN manually if you run VisualSVN HTTP Service under the built-in Network Service user account (it is a default settings).
 Network Service account acts as the computer on the network and uses the SPN value that is pre-configured for each computer joined to the domain.

-Since you run VisualSVN Server service under a dedicated user account, you have to add SPN manually to Active Directory:
+Since you run VisualSVN HTTP Service under a dedicated user account, you have to add SPN manually to Active Directory:

 - Logon to a Domain Controller as a domain administrator or as a user with specific delegated permissions required to modify SPNs.
 For additional information on permissions required to modify SPNs please read the Setspn Command-Line Reference on Microsoft TechNet.